Brondesbury railway station

-Ticket barriers are now in operation.

 History

 Brondesbury station opened on 2 January 1860 as Edgeware [sic] Road (Kilburn) station on the Hampstead Junction Railway.
 It was renamed several times: Edgware Road on 1 November 1865, Edgware Road and Brondesbury on 1 January 1872, Brondesbury (Edgware Road) on 1 January 1873, Brondesbury on 1 May 1883.
 A signal box was in use at the station until 5 February 1962.

 A number of plans were put forward between 1890 and 1926 to build an underground railway along the Edgware Road, and would have seen the construction of a Tube station at Brondesbury.
 None of the schemes succeeded and no such line was ever built.

 Services

-Brondesbury currently has the following London Overground (North London line) services, which are operated by Class 378 trainsets.